 Hang the lights so they can be adjusted to keep them 4 inches above the plants as they grow.

-- Handle with care and replant them deeper—up to their seed leaves.
+- Handle seedlings with care and replant them deeper into their new pots—up to their seed leaves.
 Many plants—like these tomatoes—will form new roots along the buried stem.

-If your plant outgrow their pots before time to plant them outside, move them into larger containers to keep them growing.
+If your plants outgrow their pots before time to plant them outside, move them into larger containers to keep them growing.
+You don’t want to plant outside too early.

-- Fertilize, especially if you are using a soil-less mix that has no nutrients added.
+- Fertilize and water, especially if you are using a soil-less mix that has no nutrients added.
 Feed the plants weekly with a water-soluble, organic fertilizer.
 We use fish and kelp emulsion.
 A little stinky but it does the trick!

 - Stroke your plants or set up a fan to gently blow on them.
 Studies show that plants grown in a still environment are weaker than those subjected to a gentle breeze.